-4.4 Projects and Management Actions Developed for Implementation
+4.4.
+Projects and Management Actions Developed for Implementation

-This section describes the PMAs that were developed for potential implementation in the Bowman Subbasin.
-GSP analyses indicate that the Bowman Subbasin is expected to be sustainable through 2042 and beyond, without undesirable results over the GSP planning and implementation horizon, even without implementation of PMAs.
-Nevertheless, the GSA has developed several PMAs for potential implementation to support ongoing sustainability and adapt to potential future changes in Subbasin conditions.
+This section describes the PMAs that were developed for implementation in the Antelope Subbasin.
+GSP analyses indicate that the Antelope Subbasin is expected to be sustainable through 2042 and beyond, without undesirable results over the GSP planning and implementation horizon, even without implementation of PMAs.
+Nevertheless, the GSA has identified and developed two PMAs for potential implementation to support ongoing sustainability and adapt to potential future changes in Subbasin conditions.
+The two PMAs include a multi-benefit recharge project and a grower education program related to on-farm practices to support ongoing sustainability.
 These PMAs are described below and could be scaled as needed to support adaptive management of the Subbasin.

-4.4.1 Multi-Benefit Recharge Project
+4.4.1.
+Multi-Benefit Recharge Project